Ex-Mormons: Demographics

 According to a BYU Studies article, as of 2014, about one-third of those with a Latter-day Saint background have left the Church.
 Of those who leave the Church, about 58% switch to no religion or unaffiliated; 18% switch to evangelical Protestant groups; 8% went to Mainline Protestant denominations; 10% went to generic Christianity; and 6% went to "other".
+The Community of Christ appeals to some disaffiliates from the LDS Church given their related but distinctive histories.